Gourami fish is one of the few species that does not require significant maintenance, and also get along well with other inhabitants of the aquarium.

 If the aquarist decided to start the fish with Gourami, care, and maintenance for them should be selected optimally.

-Since thread carriers belong to medium-sized aquarium fish, the capacity for their support should be at least 40 liters, and the water temperature should be in the range of 23–26 degrees.
+Since Gouramis belong to medium-sized aquarium fish, the capacity for their support should be at least 40 liters, and the water temperature should be in the range of 23–26 degrees.
 Still, its slight fluctuation will not harm the general condition of the Gourami.

 The recommended acidity should be 6-7 units, and the hardness should be no more than 16.